XelerT/hashtable/README.md

       + 49.98% avx_wordcmp
 </pre>

-Without avx optimisation and using prealigned and preallocated words we have 269% improvement in time performance and have improvement in cache-misses on 14%.
+Without avx optimization and using prealigned and preallocated words we have 269% improvement in time performance and have improvement in cache-misses on 14%.
 Without prealigned words we have 302% boost in time performance and we reduced cache-misses by 22%.

 With preallocated words time performance is 0.5% better but with error we don't have any benefit.